UBS axes 3,500 jobs in cost-cutting push

 At UBS and Credit Suisse, fixed costs could rise to 65 percent and 82 percent of total compensation, respectively, in their investment banks this year from 55 percent and 66 percent in 2009, according to a recent JPMorgan analysis.

+Credit Suisse chief Brady Dougan this week said his bank is bracing for a volatile time ahead as the franc and low interest rates pressure its revenue.

-UBS expects to book a restructuring charge of some 550 million francs, and around 450 million francs of this will be booked in the second half of the year, with the majority recognised in the third quarter.
+UBS expects to book a restructuring charge of some 550 million francs, and around 450 million francs of this will be booked in the second half, with the majority recognised in the third quarter.

+The savings will come from redundancies as well as natural attrition, and further real estate rationalisation, UBS said.

+UBS has also said it may not reach the target it set in 2009 for a pretax profit of 15 billion francs in three to five years in the original timeframe.
+More details on this are expected at a November investor day.